 - Help in performance measurement.

-Information governance is the annual event to assess the achievement (organising, structuring, execution, enforcement and embedding) of the evaluation of appropriate and timely IT behavior.
-The IT processes of creation, use, archiving, and deletion of corporate data and information.
+Information governance is the annual event to assess the achievement (organising, structuring, execution, enforcement and embedding) of the evaluation of appropriate and timely IT behaviour.
+For example, the IT processes of creation, use, archiving, and deletion of corporate data and information.

-IT Governance components are a specification of decisions,rights, and accountability activities to encourage desirable conduct in the assessment, design, databases, processes, storage and deletion of data and information.
+IT Governance components specify decisions, rights, and accountability activities to encourage desirable conduct in the assessment, design, databases, processes, storage and deletion of data and information.
 It includes the procedures, roles, standards, and metrics that ensure the effective and efficient use of data and information in enabling an organisation to achieve its goals.

-The lifecycle was historically viewed as the point of creation to the eventual disposal of a record.
-As content generation exploded in recent decades, and regulations and compliance issues increased, traditional records management failed to keep pace.
+The lifecycle was historically viewed as the point of creation to the eventual disposal.
+As content generation exploded in recent decades and regulations and compliance issues increased, traditional records management failed to keep pace.

 IT Platform.
-A more comprehensive platform for managing records and information became necessary to address all phases of the lifecycle, which led to the advent of information governance.
+A more comprehensive platform for managing records and information became necessary to address all lifecycle phases, which led to the advent of information governance.

-The above three areas provide additional considerations that go beyond traditional records management, when IT Governance emerges as a platform for organisations to define policies at the enterprise level, across multiple jurisdictions.
+The above three areas provide additional considerations beyond traditional records management when IT Governance emerges as a platform for organisations to define policies at the enterprise level across multiple jurisdictions.

-The Global IT Governance Day will provide a growing corporate digitization trend, and one of the many components will be the theme of the annual focus to create awareness amongst all stakeholders.
+The Global IT Governance Day will provide a growing corporate digitisation trend.
+One of the many components will be the theme of the annual focus to create awareness amongst all stakeholders.